 Ling Ma

-I am the author of two books of fiction — the novel Severance (2018) and the story collection Bliss Montage (2022), both published by Farrar, Straus and Giroux.
-My work has received a Whiting Award, the Kirkus Prize, the NYPL Young Lions Fiction Award, the VCU Cabell First Novelist Award, and an NEA fellowship.
-Stories and excerpts have appeared in the New Yorker, The Atlantic, Granta, Virginia Quarterly Review, Vice, and more.
+I am the author of two books of fiction: the novel Severance, and the story collection Bliss Montage, both published by Farrar, Straus and Giroux.
+My work has received a MacArthur Fellowship, the Story Prize, the National Book Critics Circle Award, the Windham-CampellLiterature Prize, and a Whiting Award.
+Stories and excerpts have appeared in The New Yorker, The Atlantic, Granta, and have been anthologized in The Best American Short Stories and the O. Henry Prize anthology.

-The best part about starting out as a writer is the freedom to take risks and to make exuberant “failures.”
-Perhaps the initial drafts of any project seem like failures because more often than not, they don’t adhere to what we originally planned.
-It’s been my observation, however, that what the writer envisions as the story and the story itself are usually two different things.
-The drafts we produce ultimately informs us what we are trying to do.
-I hope to help students find ease with the seeming blindness of the creative process, and to channel their anxieties and obsessions on the page more fully.
-I especially enjoy advising on full, in-progress drafts and helping to surface hidden gems.
+In any creative pursuit, we all have to learn to claim the freedom to take risks and to make exuberant “failures.”
+The drafts we produce ultimately informs us of what we are trying to do.
+I hope to help students find ease with the seeming blindness of the creative process, and to channel their anxieties and obsessions within a narrative more fully.
+I also hope to guide students with practicing scenework, which may come to us less easily than summary.
+I enjoy advising on full, in-progress drafts and helping to surface what may be hidden.

 • Bliss Montage, Farrar, Straus and Giroux, 2022